gbrrestoration/canonical-reefs/README.md

 vessels and divers) is fully utilised, starting by selecting randomly from the target reefs, then randomly from the priority reefs, and then - if there is spare capacity, which is rarely - randomly from the non-priority.

+### Depth Quality Control flags

+Slight mismatches exist between GBRMPA bathymetry data and the reef features.

+The `depth_qc` attribute values indicate:

+- 0 : no error (does not indicate polygons that only partially overlapped a given reef!)
+- 1 : flags that the reef feature did not overlap any satellite data (value set to 7m)
+- 2 : flags that the minimum value was above sea level (no changes/adjustments made)